Noch05/whatifbandit/tests/testthat/_snaps/error_validation.md

     x Potential Conditions: 1, 2, 3
     x You Passed: 7

+---

+    `control_condition` is not present in the conditions column x Potential Conditions: 1, 2, 3
+    x You Passed: NA

+---

+    `control_condition` must have a length of 1 x You passed a vector of length: 2

 # Throws proper error when columns do not exist or not declared

     `block2 is not in the data, but was chosen as a block.